marius-m/j-trainer/src/main/resources/assets/projects.md

 # Projects

 Mini projects that take more time to achieve result.

+## Guessing game

+Simple game that lets players guess a number and score points

+- Game has 3 players
+- Computer generates a number and players should try to guess it
+- Guessing right will award 1 point
+- When 5 is scored player wins
+- If more than one player has 5 points, play until 1 player has 1 more point

 ## ATM Machine